Justice (band): Cross, rise to fame (2007–2010)

 Justice's debut album, titled Cross, was released on Ed Banger Records on 11 June 2007.
 The album was released in the United States on Downtown/Ed Banger.
 The album was preceded by the D.A.N.C.E.
 EP, released on 28 May 2007, which featured the tracks "Phantom" and the band's own remix of "D.A.N.C.E.", titled "B.E.A.T".
 "D.A.N.C.E." was nominated for "Video of the Year" at the 2007 MTV Video Music Awards.
 On 1 November, Justice received the "Video Star" award at the European Music Awards in Munich and was named the Best French Act of the Year.
 Justice was chosen to do a mix for the Fabriclive series in 2008, but Fabric rejected it.
-De Rosnay said that, "They weren't ready for something like this."
+De Rosnay said, "They weren't ready for something like this."
 Now titled "Justice Xmas Mix", the mix is available on the Internet.

 Justice appeared as a Live PA at the 2007 Parklife and festivals around Australia, the 2008 Coachella festival; the 2007 and 2008 Sónar festival in Barcelona; Fuji Rock Festival in Niigata, Japan; the Hultsfred Festival in Hultsfred, Sweden; the Oxegen festival in Kildare, Ireland; the T in the Park festival in Kinross, Scotland; the Reading and Leeds Festivals in England; the Vieilles Charrues Festival in Carhaix, France; the Roskilde Festival in Roskilde, Denmark; Pukkelpop in Belgium, at the "I LOVE TECHNO" festival in Ghent, Belgium; Dour Festival in Belgium; Rock Werchter in Belgium; the Lowlands festival and the Pinkpop festival in The Netherlands; at Tennents Vital in the Radio One Tent in Belfast; at the Phoenix Park Marquee in Dublin; and at the Festival Internacional de Benicàssim in Spain.